Why do I need an ILR?

 How is an ILR fitted?

 The ILR is implanted under the skin on your chest.
 Inserting the ILR is a very simple and quick procedure.
-You will have a local anaesthetic and a small cut of about 2 centimetres will be made to allow the device to be implanted under the skin.
+You will be given a local anaesthetic and a small cut of about 2 centimetres will be made to allow the device to be implanted under the skin.
 It is usually placed in the upper left chest area.

 How does an ILR work?

 An ILR works together with a small hand-held ‘activator’ about the size of a computer mouse.
 The activator is used to record information from the ILR.

 When you experience symptoms, place the activator over your ILR and press a button to start the recording.
-Your ILR stores the information from before, during and after you press the button.
-This information is stored for your doctor to look at, or can even be sent to them over the internet.
+Your ILR stores the information before, during and after you press the button.
+This information is stored for your doctor to look at, or can be downloaded onto the hospital system.

 It’s important to use the activator whenever you have symptoms, so that the medical staff can see what’s happening to your heart rhythm when you feel unwell.
 In some cases, an ILR can also be programmed to automatically detect an abnormal rhythm without using the activator.

 What happens after the ILR is fitted?

-An ILR is usually fitted as a day case.
-Your doctor or cardiac physiologist will programme your ILR and test it’s working properly.
+An ILR is only takes a few minutes to insert, so you won’t have to stay in hospital.
+Your doctor or cardiac physiologist will programme your ILR.
 You’ll also get instructions on how and when to use your activator and be given a chance to ask any questions you may have.

 Are there any risks?